What is the sum of the two shaded angles?

 $$\tan^{-1}\frac{1}{8}=\tan^{-1}\frac{1}{13}+\tan^{-1}\frac{1}{21}$$

-and even
+and we might even argue that

 $$\tan^{-1}\frac{1}{0}=\tan^{-1}\frac{1}{1}+\tan^{-1}\frac{1}{1}$$